vtex-sites/vtexgame1.instore/README.md

 # VTEX Game 1 Tenant

-This project is to launch a new tenant using the instore-core gatsby plugins. test aaa aaa aaa aaa
+This project is to launch a new tenant using the instore-core gatsby plugins. test aaa aaa aaa aaa aaa

 ## Setup